|

 in June 1843 describes the weavers of the Airntully estate:

-(p.1135) At a former period, there were several small
+(p.1135) At a former period, there were several small villages

-still remains, of which rather a graphic and ludicrous description is given in the former Statistical Account.
+remains, of which rather a graphic and ludicrous description is given in the former Statistical Account.
 It is now greatly

 diminished in size and population, and in a few years, will, in all probability, also disappear.
 Its inhabitants are all linen